List of Marthandavarma characters: Ananthan (Ananthapadmanabhan)

-Ananthapadmanabhan was a warrior and expert in martial arts who played a pivotal role in defending the plans of conspirators against Marthanda Varma.
-According to Prof. N. Krishna Pillai and Prof. Anandakkuttan Nair, Ananthapadmanabhan served in the Travancore forces somewhere after Kollavarsham 904 (Gregorian Calendar: 1729) and he was awarded with royal properties in Kollavarsham 920 (1745), where as according to Dr. A. P. Ibrahim Kunju the award happened in 1748.
-He was born as Ananthan Perumal to Thanumalaya Perumal and Lakshmi Devi in Sanror clan, and was affectionately addressed as Padmanabhan by his maternal uncle.
-In the novel, the author did not affirm the caste of Ananthapadmanabhan, by not providing any details of his mother and he is not been referred as a Pillai or Nair throughout the novel, even though he is described as the son of Thirumukhathu Pillai.
-The name of character's love interest in the novel, Parukkutty alias Parvathi Amma is in reminiscence of the name of real life of spouse of Ananthan, Parvathi Ammal.
-The character is being referred as Ananthapadmanabha Pillai in the ballads (Note: Valiyattampikkuñcuttampikkataippāṭal, Tampimar Katai, and Valiyataṁpi Kuñcutaṁpi Katha.) about Thambi brothers and referred as Ananthan in other ballads such as Aṉantan Pāṭṭŭ and Ōṭṭan Katai.
-In the novel, alter ego of the character named Shamsudeen dwells with the Pathans at Manacaud.
-The author of the novel, C. V. Raman Pillai happened to go for an expedition to Hyderabad following a heartbreak due to unfulfilled love.
-In Hyderabad, the author was staying with some Muslim people and was suggested to marry a Muslim lady after getting converted to Islam.
-The characterization of Shamsudeen is in resemblance with the experiences of the author.
+Ananthapadmanabhan was a warrior and expert in martial arts who defended the plans of conspirators against Marthanda Varma.
+According to N. Krishna Pillai and Anandakkuttan Nair, Ananthapadmanabhan served in the Travancore forces some time after Kollavarsham 904 (Gregorian calendar 1729) and received royal properties in Kollavarsham 920 (1745); according to A. P. Ibrahim Kunju, the properties were awarded in 1748.
+He was born Ananthan Perumal to Thanumalaya Perumal and Lakshmi Devi of the Sanror clan, and was affectionately called Padmanabhan by his maternal uncle.
+In the novel, the author did not affirm the caste of Ananthapadmanabhan by providing details about his mother; he is not referred to as a Pillai or Nair, although he is described as the son of Thirumukhathu Pillai.
+The character's love interest in the novel – Parukkutty (Parvathi Amma) – evokes Ananthan's spouse, Parvathi Ammal.
+The character is known as Ananthapadmanabha Pillai in ballads (Note: Valiyattampikkuñcuttampikkataippāṭal, Tampimar Katai, and Valiyataṁpi Kuñcutaṁpi Katha.) about the Thambi brothers and Ananthan in other ballads, such as "Aṉantan Pāṭṭŭ" and "Ōṭṭan Katai".
+In the novel, the alter ego of Shamsudeen lives with the Pathans at Manacaud.
+C. V. Raman Pillai went to Hyderabad to recover from heartbreak, and it was suggested that he convert to Islam and marry a Muslim woman.
+Shamsudeen resembles the author's experiences.

 Rama Varma

-Rama Varma was the ruler of Venad during Kollavarsham 899–903.
-He is a descendant of Kolathunadu kingdom, from where he was adopted to Travancore royal family during the period of Umayamma Rani.
-He was adopted along with Unni Kerala Varma and other two ladies, among whom one became the mother of Marthanda Varma.
-P. Shangoony Menon and V. Nagam Aiya state that the four members were provided from Kolathunadu to Travancore family on the request of Umayamma Rani.
-T. K. Velu Pillai states that they were adopted by Ravi Varma in Kollavarsham 863.
-Rama Varma is the father of Thambimar and he succeeded his brother and ascend to the throne of Venad in Kollavarsham 899.
+Rama Varma was the ruler of Venad in Kollavarsham 899–903.
+He is a descendant of Kolathunadu kingdom, from where he was adopted by the Travancore royal family during the period of Umayamma Rani.
+He was adopted with Unni Kerala Varma and two other women, one of whom one became the mother of Marthanda Varma.
+P. Shangoony Menon and V. Nagam Aiya say that the four people were provided from Kolathunadu to Travancore family at the request of Umayamma Rani.
+T. K. Velu Pillai says that they were adopted by Ravi Varma in Kollavarsham 863.
+Rama Varma is the father of Thambimar, succeededing his brother and ascending the throne of Venad in Kollavarsham 899.
 According to T. K. Velu Pillai, Rama Varma was a weak ruler and his reign led to the disorganization of political life in Travancore.
-He died due to short illness in 1729.
-In the novel he is presented as bedridden due to illness and dies during the story.
+He died after a brief illness in 1729.